 - Progressive loss of visual field

-- Participate in therapeutic regimen.
+- Client will participate in the therapeutic regimen.

-|Ascertain type/degree of visual loss.||Affects choice of interventions and patient’s future expectations.|
+|Determine type and degree of visual loss.||Affects choice of interventions and patient’s future expectations.|

-|Encourage expression of feelings about loss/possibility of loss of vision.||Although early intervention can prevent blindness, patient faces the possibility or may have already experienced partial or complete loss of vision.
-Although vision loss cannot be restored (even with treatment), further loss can be prevented.|
+|Allow expression of feelings about loss and possibility of loss of vision.||Although early intervention can prevent blindness, the patient faces the possibility or may have already experienced a partial or complete loss of vision.
+Although vision loss cannot be restored (even with treatment), a further loss can be prevented.|

-|Recommend measures to assist patient to manage visual limitations, e.g., reducing clutter, arranging furniture out of travel path; turning head to view subjects; correcting for dim light and problems of night vision.||Reduces safety hazards related to changes in visual fields/loss of vision and papillary accommodation to environmental light.|
+|Implement measures to assist patient to manage visual limitations such as reducing clutter, arranging furniture out of travel path; turning head to view subjects; correcting for dim light and problems of night vision.||Reduces safety hazards related to changes in visual fields or loss of vision and papillary accommodation to environmental light.|

-|Demonstrate administration of eye drops, e.g., counting drops, adhering to schedule, not missing doses.||Controls IOP, preventing further loss of vision.|
+|Demonstrate administration of eye drops (counting drops, adhering to the schedule, not missing doses).||Controls IOP, preventing further loss of vision.|

 |Assist with administration of medications as indicated:||These direct-acting topical myotic drugs cause pupillary constriction, facilitating the outflow of aqueous humor and lowering IOP.
 Note: Ocusert is a disc (similar to a contact) that is placed in the lower eyelid, where it can remain for up to 1 wk before being replaced.|